rouanw/rouanw.github.io/_drafts/why-should-i-be-a-polyglot-programmer.md

 Let me set the scene.
 Your organisation's technology stack is .NET.
 Your development team is a group of seasoned .NET developers.
 Their experience ranges from about 5-15 years.
 You hire the perosn with the second CV.
 She has a number of years of experience under her belt, but no .NET experience at all.

 Despite the scepticism of the team, she is able to pick C# up really quickly.
-She is able to not only keep up with the team, but teach them many new things.
+She is not only able to keep up with the team, but ends up teaching them many new things.
 Let's have a look at why.

 ## If languages don't matter, what does?